What makes quantum clicks special?: Classical Predictions: Truth Assignments and Probabilities

-Based on Godsil and Zaks finding that the chromatic number of rational points on the unit sphere $S^3\cap \mathbb{Q}^3$ is three~\cite[Lemma~1.2]{godsil-zaks} -- thereby constructing a two-valued measure on the rational unit sphere by identifying one color with ``$1$'' and the two remaining colors with ``$0$'' -- there exist ``exotic'' options to circumvent Kochen-Specker type constructions which have been quite aggressively (Cabello has referred to this as the {\em second contextuality war} \cite{Cabello-talk-Vajo-2017}) marketed by allegedly ``nullifying''~\cite{meyer:99} the respective theorems under the umbrella of ``finite precision measurements''~\cite{kent:99,clifton:99,mermin-99iks,Breuer-02a,Breuer-02b,Barrett-2004}: the support of vectors spanning the one-dimensional subspaces associated with atomic propositions could be ``diluted'' yet dense, so much so that the intertwines of contexts (blocks, maximal observables, Boolean subalgebras, orthonormal bases) break up; and the contexts themselves become ``free \& isolated.''
-Under such circumstances the logics decay into horizontal sums; and the Greechie orthogonality diagrams are just disconnected stacks of previously intertwined contexts.
+Based on Godsil and Zaks finding that the chromatic number of rational points on the unit sphere $S^2\cap \mathbb{Q}^3$ is three~(Lemma~1.2 in \cite{godsil-zaks})---thereby constructing a two-valued measure on the rational unit sphere by identifying one color with ``$1$'' and the two remaining colors with ``$0$''---there exist ``exotic'' options to circumvent Kochen-Specker type constructions which were quite aggressively (Cabello has referred to this as the second contextuality war~\cite{Cabello-talk-Vajo-2017}) marketed by allegedly ``nullifying''~\cite{meyer:99} the respective theorems under the umbrella of ``finite precision measurements''~\cite{kent:99,clifton:99,mermin-99iks,Breuer-02a,Breuer-02b,Barrett-2004}: the support of vectors spanning the one-dimensional subspaces associated with atomic propositions could be ``diluted'' yet dense, so much so that the intertwines of contexts (blocks, maximal observables, Boolean subalgebras, orthonormal bases) break up; and the contexts themselves become ``free and isolated''.
+Under such circumstances the logics decay into horizontal sums; and the orthogonality hypergraphs are just disconnected stacks of previously intertwined contexts.
 As can be expected, proofs of Gleason- or Kochen-Specker-type theorems do no longer exist, as the necessary intertwines are missing.

-The ``nullification'' claim and subsequent ones triggered a lot of papers, some cited in ~\cite{Barrett-2004}; mostly critical -- of course, not to the results of Godsil and Zaks's finding (ii); how could they? -- but to their physical applicability.
-Peres even wrote a parody by arguing that {\em ``finite precision measurement nullifies Euclid's postulates''}~\cite{peres-2003-fpnep}, so that ``nullification'' of the Kochen-Specker theorem might have to be our least concern.
+The ``nullification'' claim and subsequent ones triggered a lot of papers, some cited in ~\cite{Barrett-2004}; mostly critical---of course, not of the results of Godsil and Zaks's finding; how could they?---but with respect to their physical applicability.
+Peres even wrote a parody by arguing that ``finite precision measurement nullifies Euclid's postulates''~\cite{peres-2003-fpnep}, so that ``nullification'' of the Kochen-Specker theorem might have to be our least concern.

-\subsubsection{Exploring value indefiniteness}
+\subsubsection{Exploring Value Indefiniteness}